 Marc Rothemund’s Sophie Scholl – The Final Days is a riveting portrait of a young woman of formidable intellect, dogged self-possession, and excruciatingly steady nerves.
 At 21, Sophia Magdalena Scholl (Julia Jentsch) is old enough to have outgrown the brash overconfidence of immaturity, but not yet too old for the purity and ardor of youthful idealism.
 She is realistic enough to be afraid, yet bold enough to act unhesitatingly, even dramatically when the situation seems to call for it.

-The situation seems to call for it at the climax of a nerve-wracking scene in a University of Munich atrium in which she and her brother Hans (Fabian Hinrichs) — members of a tiny underground nonviolent anti-Nazi resistance movement whose members call themselves the White Rose — have spent tense minutes surreptitiously planting hundreds of leftover anti-Nazi tracts just before classes let out.
+The situation seems to call for it at the climax of a nerve-racking scene in a University of Munich atrium in which she and her brother Hans (Fabian Hinrichs) — members of a tiny underground nonviolent anti-Nazi resistance movement whose members call themselves the White Rose — have spent tense minutes surreptitiously planting hundreds of leftover anti-Nazi tracts just before classes let out.
 At this critical moment, Sophie sees a chance to underscore their actions, and impulsively takes it.

 This taut, well-staged sequence suggests a thriller, and indeed the story of the White Rose might make an engrossing thriller or historical drama.
 (An earlier German film, Michael Verhoeven’s 1982 The White Rose, may do precisely this; now would be an excellent time for a DVD release.)
 Yet Sophie Scholl has a more focused and personal story to tell, dealing with events over six crucial days in Sophie’s life starting with her arrest on February 18, 1943.